10XGenomics/scHLAcount/README.md

 The test data files in the `test/` folder also provide a simple example of the inputs and outputs for scHLAcount.

+## Support

+scHLAcount is provided as an open-source tool for use by the community.
+Although we cannot provide full support for the software please submit a GitHub Issue if you have any problems, questions or comments.
+We would also be happy to consider Pull Requests that fix bugs or provide enhancements.

+Scripts in the `/paper` directory show how to reproduce results from our manuscript and are not supported.

 # Using scHLAcount

 ## Case 1: You have HLA genotypes for some or all class I / class II genes